FreeClimbAPI/java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);

-    AccountRequest accountRequest = new AccountRequest(); // AccountRequest | Account details to update
+    AccountRequest accountRequest = new AccountRequest(alias={ Description for this account. }, label={ Group to which this account belongs. }); // AccountRequest | Account details to update try {

-    try {
       apiInstance.updateAnAccount(accountRequest);
     } catch (ApiException e) {